 Yes!
 We can offer great awards based on your Grade Point Average (GPA).

-Yes, taking the ACT or SAT in this scenario will give you the opportunity to only increase your academic scholarship, and helps you with course placement so you may not need to take the placement tests over the summer.
+Yes, taking the ACT or SAT in this scenario will give you the opportunity to potentially increase your academic scholarship, and helps you with course placement so you may not need to take the placement tests over the summer.